Integrability for the spectrum of Jordanian AdS/CFT: The spectrum from the Baxter equation

 The last crucial part of the Baxter equation approach is the regularity conditions to be imposed on the $Q$-functions in order to select the physical solutions.
 In the undeformed spin chain, this amounts to requiring polynomiality of $Q$, while in the diagonally twisted case one demands that $Q$ is an exponential times a polynomial.
 In both cases, imposing these analytic conditions fixes the transfer matrix eigenvalue and the $Q$-function itself, yielding a discrete set of solutions labelled by quantum numbers corresponding to the spin chain eigenstates.
 For the Jordanian model, however, the situation is more subtle: the $Q$-functions can no longer be polynomials (even if multiplied by exponentials) due to their asymptotic behaviour \eqref{eq:Q_asymptotics}.
 It is therefore a nontrivial question what analytic requirement should replace polynomiality in order to obtain a quantised, discrete spectrum of physical states.

-Our analysis shows that the correct requirement for the Jordanian model is analytic regularity of $Q$, i.e.~that the physical solutions are those with no singularities for all finite values of $u$ (except possibly at infinity).
-This is a crucial part which completes our proposal for how the Baxter equation works in the Jordanian model.
+The analysis of the following subsections will show that the correct requirement for the Jordanian model is analytic regularity of $Q$, i.e.~that the physical solutions are those with no singularities for all finite values of $u$ (except possibly at infinity).\footnote{This can be seen as the minimal analytic requirement compatible both with polynomiality in the undeformed limit and with the deformed asymptotics, motivated by similar requirements in \cite{Guica:2017mtd}.} This is a crucial part which completes our proposal for how the Baxter equation works in the Jordanian model.
 In fact, given the special large $u$ asymptotics, it is not even obvious that such solutions exist at all.
 Remarkably, as we show below, regular solutions do exist, and imposing this condition indeed restricts both $Q$ and the transfer matrix eigenvalue to a discrete set of solutions corresponding to the spin chain eigenstates.
 This regularity condition coincides with that used for the dipole deformation, where again the asymptotics exclude any kind of simple function for $Q$ (however there the asymptotics are far more complex).